 The locomotive donated to the museum is the first SD45 model Electro-Motive Division of General Motors diesel-electric delivered to Southern Pacific in 1966.
 The model became the signature locomotive on SP with 356 units, the largest SD45 fleet in the country.
 The locomotives were a common sight in Ogden, a historic gateway between UP and SP.
 UP acquired SP in 1996.

-- Ogden Union Station Equipment -- A separate page with roster listings of the equipment at Ogden Union Station.
+- Ogden Union Station Equipment -- Roster listings of the equipment at Ogden Union Station.